zymantas-katinas/commit-digest/EXISTING_USERS_MIGRATION.md

   GROUP BY u.id, u.email
 ) us
 JOIN auth.users u ON u.id = us.user_id
-WHERE us.repository_count > 1 OR us.max_reports_per_repo > 5;
+WHERE us.repository_count > 5 OR us.max_reports_per_repo > 10;
 ```

 ### Common User Questions

 **Q: "Why can't I create a new repository?"**
-A: You're on the Free plan (1 repository limit) but already have multiple repositories from before our subscription launch.
+A: You're on the Free plan (5 repository limit) but already have more than 5 repositories from before our subscription launch.
 You're grandfathered in to keep existing ones.
 Upgrade to Pro to add more.

 **Q: "Will my existing reports stop working?"**
 A: No!
 All existing configurations continue working normally.
 You only need to upgrade to create NEW ones.